-- Treat others and the lab resources with care and respect - Consider removing shoes prior to entering (easier on carpet and furniture & aids in relaxation) - No food or drinks in lab (water and herbal tea okay) - No cell phone use inside the lab - Those who have scheduled room have priority (room scheduling will occur through Nursing Department administrative specialist) - Return all resources to their original location after use (some resources can be checked out - see Nursing Department administrative specialist) - Please notify department administrative specialist for equipment or room maintenance needs
+- Treat others and the lab resources with care and respect - Consider removing shoes prior to entering (easier on carpet and furniture & aids in relaxation) - No food or drinks in lab (water and herbal tea okay) - No cell phone conversations in lab; no video recordings or photos; if sharing lab with others, use earphones for listening to music, guided meditations, etc. - Those who have scheduled room have priority (room scheduling will occur through Nursing Department administrative specialist) - Return all resources to their original location after use (some resources can be checked out - see Nursing Department administrative specialist) - Please notify department administrative specialist for equipment or room maintenance needs - The Holistic Health Lab is open during the standard lab hours and open lab times.